 Dr. Burroughs, as an ophthalmic subspecialist, offers IPL (intense pulse light treatments) that when appropriate protocols are followed be safely performed to yield amazing results.
-The cost is $450 for 3 treatments, and the periodic touchups are $100 as long as done at least every 6 months.
-Otherwise a new series needs to be started.
+Touch ups may be needed as necessary.
 These treatments must be carefully performed to avoid an eye burn and long-term injury.
 Safety shields (laser shields) are directly applied to the ocular surface to cover and protect the eye.
 The treatments are performed in under a few minutes once the shields are in place.
 There is no downtime, but the vision may be blurry for a few minutes to an hour because of the ointment used to protect the eye during placement and removal of the laser eye shields.
 Best results are obtained with a 3 treatment series performed every 3-4 weeks.
 Most patients with oil-deficient dry eyes will start experiencing improvement after the 2nd treatment in the series.
 Results can last months, but are best obtained with periodic re-treatments every 2 to 6 months.
 The IPL treatments won’t replace artificial tears, but they are very helpful for severe cases or for those that have trouble remembering or applying artificial tears.

 Springs Aesthetics also offers medical-strength lid hygiene solution (Hypochlor) for at home use.
 The Hypochlor solution is sprayed onto a cotton makeup pad.
 This can help dry eye patients because a healthier and cleaner eyelid margin helps the eyelids properly blink, not get foreign material onto the eye surface, and keeps the surfaces of the oil gland openings clear.
 Some patients get a build up of bacteria or even mites (Demodex) on the lid margin and eyelashes that can exacerbate dry eye and irritate the eye in and of itself.